goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

   - 'hgraph'
   - 'open-source-healthcare'
 hidden: false
-metaDescription: 'Personalized Food based on your DNA, blood, and habits.'
+metaDescription: 'Personalized food based on your DNA, blood, and habits.'
 ---

 import Divider from 'components/divider'